The Bauhaus Centenary is a nationwide event with international acclaim. The Bauhaus centenary is supported by a nationwide alliance.

 The Bauhaus Association 2019

-At present, the Association includes the federal states of Baden-Württemberg, Berlin, Brandenburg, Hessen, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Saxony-Anhalt and Thuringia.
-The Association is open to further Federal states joining.
+At present, the Association includes the federal states of Baden-Württemberg, Berlin, Brandenburg, Hamburg, Hessen, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Saxony-Anhalt and Thuringia.
+The Association is open to further federal states joining.

 The association members convene twice yearly to make political preparations for the centenary, to ensure its financial viability and to coordinate with one another on fundamental matters.